 The Affordable Care Act (ACA) updated the wellness rules under the Health Insurance Portability and Accountability Act (HIPAA), permitting the use of incentive-based programs, and clearing the way for employers to expand upon existing wellness programs.
-Even though such programs are permitted under HIPAA and the ACA, when creating a wellness program, an employer needs to consider how the program interacts with federal antidiscrimination laws such as the Americans with Disabilities Act (ADA), the Genetic Information Nondiscrimination Act (GINA), Title VII of the Civil Rights Act and the Age Discrimination in Employment Act (ADEA).
-For example, the ADA's reasonable accommodation requirements and GINA's discrimination provisions may limit the design of incentive-based wellness programs.
-Additionally, wellness programs that provide rewards to employees for attaining certain outcomes, while penalizing employees who do not, may have an adverse impact on certain protected classes, such as older workers, women and minorities.
+Even though such programs are permitted under HIPAA and the ACA, when creating a wellness program, an employer needs to consider how the program interacts with federal antidiscrimination laws such as the Americans with Disabilities Act (ADA) and the Genetic Information Nondiscrimination Act (GINA).
+The ADA's reasonable accommodation requirements and GINA's discrimination provisions may limit the design of incentive-based wellness programs.

 Using XpertHR's various Tools and resources can help an employer successfully implement and manage legally compliant wellness programs.

-- How to Implement and Manage a Wellness Program
+- How to Implement and Manage an Employee Wellness Program

 - How to Handle Mental Health Concerns